Posts By :

 Fuel Market News

-Crude oil is trading below $75 for the fourth straight week at a current price of $72.74/barrel. $1.20 higher than it was last week, as oil prices trended upward for the first time in weeks.
+Crude oil is trading above $80 for the third week at a current price of $85.21/barrel. $0.25 lower than last week, as oil prices trended downward slightly, this past week.

 Crude oil is the main ingredient for gasoline and diesel.
 Per AAA, on average about 50% of what you pay at the pump is the price of crude oil, breaking down as 25% refining, 11% distribution & marketing, and 14% taxes—a helpful breakdown for consumers wondering why they are paying the prices that they pay.
-Crude Oil is trading around $72 per barrel compared to $74 last week and $91 a year ago.
+Crude Oil is trading at $85.21 per barrel compared to $85.46 last week and $87 a year ago.

 If you have any questions, feel free to contact Star Oilco and speak to one of our fuel market advisors to discuss how the market can impact your business.